 If you register an Irish company and the products and services you provide qualify, you could be exempt from paying tax for three years.
 It is always best to check if your products and services qualify before basing any company registration decisions on this information.
 However, it is a great incentive for companies offering products in a number of areas such as medical, carpentry and electronic equipment to bring their businesses to Ireland.

 If you form a company in Ireland, you could benefit from a tax exemption on any international income.
 This is provided that the company doesn't make any money from Irish customers.
-Company registration in Ireland is the perfect set up for a holding company.
+Private company registration in IE, is the perfect set up for a holding company.
 In fact, many international companies, including companies from the UK, are choosing to operate all or part of their business from Ireland because of the huge financial advantages.

-When registering a limited company in the UK or Ireland, you protect the interests of shareholders and directors.
-In both countries, forming a limited company means that the company is seen as a separate entity; shareholders and directors are not liable for the company's debts or obligations unless their personal conduct when running the company is called into question.
+When registering a limited company in the United Kingdom or Ireland, you protect the interests of shareholders and directors.
+In both countries, forming a limited company means that the private company is seen as a separate entity; shareholders and directors are not liable for the company's debts or obligations unless their personal conduct when running the company is called into question.

-Registering a limited company in both the UK and Ireland means higher levels of credibility.
+Registering a limited company in both the Great Britain and South of Ireland means higher levels of credibility.
 You are more likely to be able to attract investment as a limited company, either through shareholders or business investment schemes.